 Munch on these for dessert, and you'll ingest about half a day's worth of saturated fat and sugar.
 Why not post-game your dinner with a tablespoon of real peanut butter?
 Not only will you save about 100 calories, but you'll also nourish your body with more heart-healthy monounsaturated fats and save yourself from 17 grams of added sugars!

 Just when you thought M&Ms couldn't get any richer, the confectioner decided to crank the sugar up a notch in the form of infusing the chocolate bites with a caramel center.
 If you're craving the classic combo, go for a square of Alter Eco's Dark Salted Burnt Caramel bar with 70% cocoa.

 Hershey's Gold Bar

-Hershey's newest candy bar houses a boatload of calories coming from sugar and fat.
-Go for a square of 70% dark chocolate to get your sweet fix and a dose of disease-fighting antioxidants instead.
+This Hershey's candy bar houses a boatload of calories coming from sugar and fat.
+Go for a square of 70% dark chocolate to get that sweet flavor and a dose of disease-fighting antioxidants instead.

 Frozen Cakes and Pies

 Cherries and berries are chock-full of antioxidants, but you shouldn't rely on this pie to get your free-radical-fighting fix.
 With a staggering 410 calories per single serving, this pie is a dessert disaster.

 You'll get seven teaspoons worth of sugar in this banana crème pie, thanks to five different sources of the sweet stuff.
 Yikes!

 Banquet Apple Pie